thg2k/th-sys-tools/README.md

 # 1. Introduction

-If you are an old school sysadmin like me (the author), you will find yourself facing the same problems over and over while managing vanilla systems as CentOS 7 that do not contain any of those fancy systems that take manual tasks off your hands (which usually comes together with the ultimate control of your servers).
+If you are an old school sysadmin like me, you will find yourself facing the same difficulties over and over when managing vanilla systems as CentOS 7 that do not offer certain conveniences.

+If you are operating from a remote console that offers plenty of screen space (i.e. columns, *precious columns*), you will find that many basic linux command line commands are designed for 80-columns legacy screen, which make them difficult to operate.

+That is, of course, if you are not using those fancy complex systems that take manual tasks off your hands (and usually as well as the ultimate control of your servers).

-This package contains simple non-invasive scripts and tools to ease your pain without doing things for your.
+This package contains **simple**, **non-invasive** scripts and tools to ease your pain without doing things without you knowing it, and without learning new commands as they mimick the old school commands.

 # 2. Installation